 | Original Estimate | Numbers | No | Total estimated hours for the entire task duration.
 The scheduler divides this across working days in the timeline range for workload calculation. |

 | Hours Per Day | Numbers | No | Estimated hours per working day.
-An alternative to Scheduled Hours for teams that estimate in daily effort rather than totals. |
+An alternative to Original Estimate for teams that estimate in daily effort rather than totals. |

 | Status | Status | No | Enables status-based card coloring and lets you filter completed items from the scheduler view. |